 Certain individuals are more susceptible to developing skin allergies due to a combination of genetic, environmental, and lifestyle factors.
 In Singapore, where high humidity and urban pollutants are common, some risk factors can further increase the likelihood of allergic skin reactions.
 These include:

-Since allergic reactions can vary widely from person to person, we use varied diagnostic methods to pinpoint the exact cause of your symptoms.
-Our dermatologists assess your medical history, lifestyle factors, and environmental exposures before recommending specific tests to identify potential allergens.
+Since allergic reactions can vary widely from person to person, dermatologists will use varied diagnostic methods to pinpoint the exact cause of your symptoms.
+Typically, they will assess your medical history, lifestyle factors, and environmental exposures before recommending specific tests to identify potential allergens.

 Common diagnostic methods include:

-Our dermatologists use a combination of medical therapies, skincare recommendations, and lifestyle adjustments to help you achieve long-term relief.
-Treatment options may include:
+Dermatologists will use a combination of medical therapies, skincare recommendations, and lifestyle adjustments to help you achieve long-term relief.
+As such, treatment options may include:

-If you are experiencing persistent skin irritation, unexplained rashes, or allergic flare-ups, schedule a consultation with us for a detailed diagnosis and personalised treatment solutions.
+Skin allergy can greatly impact your quality of life, especially severe allergies.
+It can hinder you from performing basic day-to-day activities, and reduce your ability to work.
+The good news is that allergies are highly manageable.
+If you are experiencing persistent skin irritation, unexplained rashes, or allergic flare-ups, schedule a consultation with our dermatologists at Livingstone Dermatology for a detailed diagnosis and personalised treatment solutions.

 While there is no definitive cure for skin allergies, effective management is possible through identifying and avoiding triggers, using appropriate medications, and following a proper skincare routine.
 Many individuals experience significant relief and may have prolonged periods without symptoms.